 El Tabulé Cocina Fusión

 This restaurant has middle eastern decor and a mix of options on its menu.
 The vegetarian tacos were quite good, as was the vegetarian shawarma.
 The kids got bowls with garbanzos and grilled veggies- they were disappointed that the restaurant was out of pita bread (one of their favorites), but the falafel that came with their meals was delicious.

 Located right in front of the Christ statue on the hill, you can sit at benches to enjoy a drink and the view, or sit under the palapa and enjoy a full meal.
 We had some delicious juices (don’t miss the lulo), and their postres del dia- which was a sweet cheese with blackberry sauce and arequipe (Colombian caramel) on top.
 It was absolutely delightful- we ate it too fast to take a picture.
 The larger meals around us also looked good.
 Closed Tuesdays and Thursdays.

-How Long to Stay in Jardín with Kids
+How Many Days to Spend in Jardín with Kids

 We stayed four nights in Jardín and felt it was the right amount of time for us.
 Since it is a 3+ hour drive from Medellin, we recommend spending at least two nights in town.

 We had one day during our stay when it rained for several hours straight, and we were happy to stay dry inside.
 If we had come for a shorter trip, we might have found it frustrating to not be able to explore during this time.

 When is the Best Time to Visit Jardín, Colombia with Kids?

 The dry season in Jardín is from December to February, and July to September, though temperatures are pleasant all year long.
 We visited in early March, and found that it rained once on most days, but usually for a short time.